bottlesdevs/documentation/getting-started/installation.md

 ### Flatpak

-This is the only full-sandboxed version.
-It bundle all the needed dependencies and tools and works an all distributions [supported by Flatpak](https://flatpak.org/setup/).
+This is the only fully sandboxed version.
+It bundles all the needed dependencies and tools and works on all distributions [supported by Flatpak](https://flatpak.org/setup/).

 {% hint style="info" %}
 This is the most supported and tested release of Bottles.